kuz/BrainActivity3D/binaries/README.txt

 Pre-compiled binary files
 -------------------------
-You can find pre-built binaries for your system in
+You can find pre-built binaries for your system here
-    Windows\brainactivity.zip
+    Windows: www.ikuz.eu/download/brainactivity3d/brainactivity.zip
-    (MacOSX\brainactivity.app)
+    (MacOSX: ...)
-    (Linux\brainactivity)
+    (Linux: ...)

 Building the bundle on your own system
 --------------------------------------